Complete review of the new SolarEdge battery

 |AC or DC-coupled?||DC|

 A battery’s usable capacity represents how much electricity it can store.
-It also gives an indication of how long the battery can power appliances for.
+It also indicates how long the battery can power appliances for.

 SolarEdge offers their Energy Bank battery in one size: 9.7 kilowatt-hours (kWh).
 9.7 kWh is just about one-third of the average American household’s daily energy usage, so it’s a tad on the smaller side.